Entering the European market for handwoven rugs

 Importing retailers

 Retailers come in many sizes: large and part of a chain, or small and independent.
 Especially larger retail chains often import directly from their suppliers in developing countries.
-Many, such as IKEA, even have their own buying offices in developing countries.
+Many even have their own buying offices in developing countries.
 Others, mainly the smaller independent stores, order in Europe from wholesalers.

 Buying agents, buying houses and sales agents

-Agents and buying houses mostly operate based on commission.
-They may approach you directly, or your (potential) buyer could indicate they prefer working through an intermediary.
-However, if possible, working directly with a buyer is preferable.
-This saves on commission and allows you to communicate directly with the buyer.
+Agents and buying houses mostly work on commission.
+They may approach you, or your buyer may request an intermediary.
+However, you should always try to work directly with your buyer.
+This saves on commission and allows you to communicate directly.

 E-commerce